-It should be no surprise there are other opinions within Jewish thinking about this matter.
-According to a recent drash at http://blogs.timesofisrael.com/freedom-needs-patience-shelach-lecha-5777/ we read:
+It should come as no surprise there are other opinions within Jewish thinking about this matter.
+We read in a drash at blogs dot timesofisrael dot com slash /freedom-needs-patience-shelach-lecha-5777:

+'''

 "According to Maimonides, then, it was irrelevant who sent the spies."

+'''

 Could that be right?
 If so, is that irrelevance only within this context, or is it a general principle?
+What did Yah think about spying out the land a generation later during Joshua's watch?
+The second chapter of the Book of Joshua is silent about this.
 Does God approve or disapprove of countries spying on each other?
 Does it make a difference to Him who is doing the spying?
 Doesn't spying inherently involve deception and lying at a minimum?